 Done in July 1951

-As a three year old racehorse, Citation won 19 of 20 races in 1948, including the Triple Crown, and was named Horse of the Year.
-An injury to his fetlock joint prevented Citation from racing at all in 1949, but he returned to horse racing at the age of five in 1950.
+As a three year old racehorse, American thoroughbred race horse Citation had won 19 of 20 races in 1948, including the Triple Crown, and was named 1948 Horse of the Year.
+An injury to his fetlock joint had prevented Citation from racing at all in 1949.
+He returned to horse racing at the age of five in 1950.

-A series of Chinese forces had captured Seoul, the capital of South Korea, in January; this had been swiftly followed by the Ganghwa massacre of Korean People’s Army collaborators in South Korea, by combined South Korean military and police forces.
+A series of Chinese forces had captured Seoul, the capital of South Korea, in January 1951.
+This was swiftly followed by the Ganghwa massacre of Korean People’s Army collaborators in South Korea, by combined South Korean military and police forces.

-The July 1951 Korean War armistice talks were disrupted in August, but resumed in October.
+The Korean War armistice talks were disrupted in August 1951, but resumed in October.
 A cease-fire and demarcation zone accord were signed in Panmunjon, North Korea in November 1951 – but it would be 2 years from the first armistice talks in July 1951 to the end of the Korean War in July 1953.

-Salinger was 32 years old and subsequently published short stories and novellas over the next 14 years.
-His last work, the novella Hapworth 16, 1924 was published in The New Yorker magazine in 1965.
+Salinger was 32 years old when his novel catapulted him into the limelight.
+He subsequently published only short stories and novellas over the next 14 years.
+His last published work, the novella Hapworth 16, 1924 was published in The New Yorker magazine in 1965.